Skip to Main Content

 5. Am I using the material for the purposes of "criticism and review" or illustration?

-If so, this is likely to be permissible but keep the amount you use to a minimum.
+If so, this is likely to be permissible but keep the amount you use to the minimum necessary for the purpose of including it.

 6. If I am not using the material for the purposes of "criticism and review" or illustration…